This page contains links to other web sites which can help you through the financial aid process.

 - http://www.nslds.ed.gov - This site contains your student loan history.
 You will need your federal PIN number to enter.

 - http://www.nslc.org - Loan Locator at the National Student Loan Clearinghouse will help you find out who services your student loans and how to contact them.

 - http://www.sss.gov - Register online for the military draft with the Selective Service System.
 All males ages 18-25 must register in order to receive federal financial aid.

-- http://slsc.albany.edu - The SUNY Student Loan Service Center can give you information on the servicing of your Federal Perkins or Nursing Student Loans after you leave Alfred State.
+- http://slsc.albany.edu - The SUNY Student Loan Service Center can give you information on the servicing of your Nursing Student Loans after you leave Alfred State.

-- http://www.nces.ed.gov/collegenavigator - This site allows students to search for enrollment, financial aid and graduation data for all colleges in the United States.
-It allows them to build a list of schools for side by side comparison, use an interactive map to pinpoint the schools location and export information into a spreadsheet.
+- http://www.nces.ed.gov/collegenavigator - This site provides selected data from over 7,000 postsecondary institutions.
+It offers a wide range of information including programs offered, retention and graduation rates, financial aid available, cohort default rates (CDR), campus safety, accreditation, and estimated student expenses.
+Users can build a list of schools for side by side comparison, use an interactive map to pinpoint the schools location and export information into a spreadsheet.

 - http://www.college.gov - This site was developed by the U.S. Department of Education in collaboration with students.
 It provides relevant, comprehensive information about why to go, how to go and how to pay for college or other postsecondary education programs.
 For students who may not have considered higher education a viable option, this site will encourage them to create a "roadmap" for college.

 Important Note: GI Bill® is a registered trademark of the U.S. Department of Veteran Affairs (VA).
 More information about education benefits offered by the VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.